Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The exec run for 6 cpu is executed by # mpiexec -n 6 a.out &,
 which runs OK.

-Then for Siesta-4, we download the Siesta-4.1b code and unpack by:
+Next as the main target, we download the Siesta-4.1b tarball and unpack by:
 % tar -zxvf siesta-4.1b.tar.gz.
 Before working on the Siesta code, it is necessary to install OpenBLAS and Scalapack.
 For OpenBLAS, it is straight forward after a while.